Do you have a new home floor plan that you love or land that inspires you or both?

 Nelson Homes builds modular homes, which can be faster to build, as well as less costly than other new homes.
 The parts are built off-site while the foundation for the home is under construction.
 Once the parts are delivered, says Rutherford, construction takes 45 to 60 days.

-5. Discover How Much it Costs to Build on Your Lot
+5. Ask Yourself: How Much does it Cost to Build a House on My Land?

 The cost of building on your lot depends largely on the home builder you choose, but the general rule is that the more you customize, the more your costs will go up.